stafyniaksacha/documentation-V2/src/api/2/controller-auth/create-my-credentials/index.md

 {{{since "1.0.0"}}}

-Create the current user's credentials for the specified `<strategy>`.
-The credentials to send will depend on the authentication plugin and the authentication strategy.
+Create the current user's credentials for the specified authentication strategy.

----

-## Arguments

-* `jwt` / HTTP `Authorization` header: valid authentication token
-* `strategy`: name of the authentication strategy to create

 ---